-The best car drying towel is no longer made from chamois leather, which is a shame because I grew up just wanting to smell them (am I weird or did everyone love the smell?)
+The best car drying towel is no longer made from chamois leather.
+This is a shame because I grew up just wanting to smell them.
+(Am I weird or did everyone love the smell?)

 As silly as this may sound, you also need to think about your ability to wring it out.
-Some of the drying towels need maximum effort to wring them out, some don’t need as much but they could hold a lot of water and be quite large.
+Some of the drying towels need maximum effort to wring them out.
+Some don’t need as much but they could hold a lot of water and be quite large.

 Best Towels for Drying Car

-I love the name of this … the Woolly Mammoth.
-They called it that because of the deep pile – it’s the ‘shaggiest’ towel available – around 1” in thickness with the pile.
+I love the name of this – the Woolly Mammoth.
+They called it that because of the deep pile.
+It’s the ‘shaggiest’ towel available – around 1″ in thickness with the pile.

-Yes, this is expensive for a drying towel, there’s no denying that, but it is machine washable and reusable, it should last a number of years if taken care of properly, and will leave your car shining like a new pin.
+Yes, this is expensive for a drying towel, there’s no denying that.
+But, it is machine washable and reusable.
+It should last a number of years if taken care of properly and will leave your car shining like a new pin.

-This microfiber drying towel can absorb up to twice the amount of water than a traditional terry towel can, and of course it’s much softer.
-The X2000 uses a waffle weave texture (which helps with the absorption rate) and is a reasonable size – 22” x 30”.
+This microfiber drying towel can absorb up to twice the amount of water than a traditional terry towel can, and of course, it’s much softer.
+The X2000 uses a waffle weave texture (which helps with the absorption rate) and is a reasonable size – 22″ x 30″.

 If you have trouble with the larger & heavier drying towels, this one’s for you.